 Cleansing With Egg

-The egg yolk went to the bottom of the glass without bubbles, webs, or a foul odor, which meant nothing unnatural was happening.
+The egg yolk settled to the bottom of the glass without bubbles, webs, or a foul odor, indicating nothing was happening naturally.

-• If the egg white forms a webbing pattern or mesh, something is entrapping the patient, holding him back, and obstructing or hindering his personal and spiritual progress.
-The patient may need to undergo a Block Buster and Road Opener ritual.
+• Webbing or Mesh: If the egg white forms a "net," something is entrapping the patient or hindering their progress.
+This is a sign that a Block Buster or Road Opener ritual is required.

-• If the yolk resembles an eye, then it is a sign of an evil eye.
+• The Eye: If the yolk resembles an eye, it is a definitive sign of the Evil Eye.

 The appearance of clouds and webs may signify blockages and obstacles.
 (Photo courtesy of Ariel Marzan)

-In the Hoodoo tradition, practitioners don't psychically analyze the egg anymore.
-Instead, they take the 'loaded' egg outside and throw it at an old tree while praying for the removal of diseases or crossed conditions.
+In the strict Hoodoo tradition, practitioners often skip the analysis.
+Instead, they take the "loaded" egg outside and throw it at an old tree while praying for the removal of the crossed condition.

 (Photo courtesy of Ariel Marzan)